larvalabs/cryptopunksmarket/README.md

 ## Cryptopunks Market

-This is an open source, single page application to enable transactions of [The Cryptopunks](https://larvaclabs.com/cryptopunks).
+This is an open source, single page decentralized market for [The Cryptopunks](https://larvalabs.com/cryptopunks).
 The latest build is available for use at [cryptopunks.market](https://cryptopunks.market).

 ![Market Screenshot](img/market-screenshot.png)